‘The Young And The Restless’ Recap For Thursday: Victor Talks To A Mystery Man

-The Young and the Restless recap for Thursday, May 2 brings a new level in Kyle and Lola’s relationship while Summer cries to her dad.
-Plus, Lauren helps Jack with Dina and Victor talks to a mystery man in Las Vegas while Sharon and Rey settle into their room in Sin City.
+The Young and the Restless recap for Thursday, May 2, brings a new level in Kyle and Lola’s relationship while Summer cries to her dad.
+Plus, Lauren helps Jack with Dina, and Victor talks to a mystery man in Las Vegas while Sharon and Rey settle into their room in Sin City.

 Lola (Sasha Calle) loved Kyle’s (Michael Mealor) rooftop surprise.
 She expressed surprise that he knew how to mix mojitos, and then she said they needed more rum.
 After a beautiful time, Lola told him that she wanted to make love.
 Later in a Genoa City Athletic Club suite, Kyle promised Lola he will always be there for her, and she said her only regret was waiting so long to take their relationship to the next level.
 Kyle asked Lola to stay by his side forever.

 Meanwhile, at Nick’s (Joshua Morrow), Summer (Hunter King) told her dad her relationship with Kyle was over.
 Nick hugged her and got ice cream.
 He also offered to kill Kyle, but Summer declined.
-She said she wanted to get over Kyle a soon as possible so it would hurt less, and Nick questioned Summer’s plan to stay at Jabot.
+She said she wanted to get over Kyle as soon as possible so it would hurt less, and Nick questioned Summer’s plan to stay at Jabot.
 He worried she planned to try to win Kyle back.
 While Summer admitted she’d love to see him beg, she planned to let go.

 At the Abbott’s, Jack (Peter Bergman) asked Dina (Marla Adams) if she was okay, but Dina wasn’t doing well.
 He ended up canceling a meeting with Lauren (Tracey Bregman) to wait for Dina’s doctor to arrive.
 The doctor told Jack to expect a worsening of symptoms and suggested that he find a facility to care for Dina.
 Lauren showed up with food, and Jack told her he could use a friend.
 Lauren held his hand and told him it’s okay to experience complicated feelings about Dina.
 Dina walked in, and she giggled thinking that they were together.
 Lauren played along and promised Dina she’d behave.